numberscope/frontscope/doc/making-a-visualizer.md

 will see them used directly at the top level in the rest of the visualizer code.

-Note there's no constructor for the VisualizerDifferences class; generally the default constructor supplied by the base class does everything you need.
+Note there's no constructor for the Differences class; generally the default constructor supplied by the base class does everything you need.

 #### Where to put your visualizers

 Place your new visualizer in `src/visualizers`, named in PascalCase (capital first letter of every word, no spaces).
-Also make sure your source file contains an `exportModule` describing your visualizer, as in the VisualizerDifferences.ts example, so that the menu of visualizers displayed in the frontscope will pick up your new visualizer and allow it as an option.
+Also make sure your source file contains an `exportModule` describing your visualizer, as in the Differences.ts example, so that the menu of visualizers displayed in the frontscope will pick up your new visualizer and allow it as an option.
 (There are more details on this "exporting" step below.)

 #### Creating params and assigning their values